Time Encoding of Finite-Rate-of-Innovation Signals: Proof of Lemma

 \section{Proof of Lemma~\ref{lem:iftemMatrix}}

 \begin{proof} Consider the matrix $\bG_{\mathrm{IF}}$ as defined in Eq.~\eqref{eq:iftemMatrix}.
-From Eq.~\eqref{eq:iftemMeasurements}, the matrix can be viewed as the resultant of a finite-difference operation on a matrix of the type $\bG_{\mathrm{CT}}$.
+From Eq.~\eqref{eq:iftemMeasurements}, the matrix can be viewed as the result of finite-difference operation on a matrix of the type $\bG_{\mathrm{CT}}$.
 Specifically, we can write $\bG_{\mathrm{IF}}$ as a product of the finite-difference matrix:

 and the matrix $\tilde{\bG}_{\mathrm{CT}}\in\cc^{L\times N}$ given by